 Recording your playing and listening back to it is the quickest way to improve your playing.
 Audacity is a free and simple audio recorder for Windows and Mac.

 Even though Audacity is available for Mac, if you have GarageBand use that.
-I use it and it's fantastic. iOS also has Music Memos which is great for recording little ideas.
-It'll even try to work out what chords you're playing.
+I use it and it's fantastic. iOS also has Garageband.
+But I mainly use my phone for doing rough recordings of ideas using Voice Memos.